 Mozambique was a Portuguese colony until 1975, when an 11-year war of independence ended with the establishment of an independent Marxist government, and the country in desperate condition.
-A brutal civil war from 1977-92 exacerbated the situation even further and ever since, Mozambique has been trying to rebuild its devastated economy, with limited infrastructure (power networks, roads, schools, clinics) and improve social services in rural areas.
+A brutal civil war from 1977-92 exacerbated the situation even further and ever since, Mozambique has been trying to rebuild its devastated economy.

 - 70 percent of the total population live in poverty, most living on less than $2 per day.

 - Most households are subsistence farmers, cultivating small plots using hand tools to meet their own needs.
 Maize (corn) and cassava are staple food crops that form the basic diet.